(This page is being updated during the month of February 2014. Please return here often for new information.)

 Williams requires that each course meet for at least 12 weeks.
 One term out of a three-term calendar (e.g., in the UK) is not a sufficient period of classroom instruction.
 Students should plan to attend two terms in spring or choose a program on a semester calendar.
 Final assessment must be by examination or a final paper.
 You must sit all examinations at the same normally scheduled time as those host country students working toward the degree.
 Special exam arrangements are not acceptable unless the same options are offered to host country degree candidates.

 Study Away Program Transcript: It is your responsibility to request a transcript from your program and see that it is sent to the Dean’s Office at PO Box 518, Williamstown, MA 01267.
-You are strongly urged to request a transcript for yourself for future references for graduate school and/or employment.
+You are strongly urged to request a transcript for yourself for future references for graduate school and/or employment at the same time.
 You will not be able to retrieve the Williams copy of your transcript.

 1. Applications can be downloaded or you may apply directly online.